13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 elif body.is_in_group("pushable"):

-• Collision Mask: Which layers this object should check for collisions.
+• Mask: Which layers this object checks for collisions

 func _on_weapon_area_body_entered(body):